 (Updated April 28, 2021)

 Yes!
-Taylor University continues to receive student emergency funds from the federal government through the CARES Act (Coronavirus Aid, Relief, and Economic Security Act).
-These funds are intended to assist students with additional expenses incurred due to the closure of our campus.
-Federal guidelines limit these funds to FAFSA-eligible students.
+Taylor University has received student emergency funds from the federal government.
+These funds are intended to assist students with additional expenses incurred due to Covid related issues.

 If you need emergency relief, please apply for assistance through this link: https://admissions.taylor.edu/cares-assistance-funds